jeremytammik/tbc/a/2013_pernickety.md

 ### Pernickety Blogging

-My broken hip is fixed.
+I am still in hospital, and my broken hip has been fixed.
 The main screw is 7.3 mm x 180 mm.
 They would have preferred to use 190 mm length but didn't have any available.
 I have big bones.